cotarr/cert-numeric-ip/README.md

     Certificate Sign, CRL Sign
 ```

-Each server certificate can be decoded and displayed as follows:
+Each IOT server certificate can be decoded and displayed with the same command:

 ```bash
 openssl x509 -in server1.crt -noout -text